Pagghiu/SaneCppLibraries/Documentation/Libraries/FileSystemWatcher.md

 The behavior between these different system also depends on the file system where the watched directory resides.

+# Examples

+- [SCExample](@ref page_examples) uses SC::FileSystemWatcher for a simple hot-reload system
+- Unit test inside `FileSystemWatcherTest.cpp` show how the API is meant to be used

 # Roadmap

 🟦 Complete Features: